acoli-repo/powla/experimental/owl/README.md

 Numerous aspects of POWLA 1.0 were specifically designed to facilitate querying (inverse properties, navigational properties) and addressing primary text (offsets).
 Both aspects will be moved into a separate ontology (powla-corpus).

-## usage

-setup with

-  $> make

-requires a Unix-style working environment, tested for Ubuntu 20.04L

-demo with

-  $> bash -e ./conll2powla-demo.sh

-(converts a CoNLL file to POWLA, see that script how to process files on your own)

 ## concept (May 2018)

 read CoNLL-RDF, write POWLA